michaelrsweet/codedoc/README.md

 Copyright © 2003-2019 by Michael R Sweet

-Codedoc is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2-only software.
+Codedoc is licensed under the Apache License Version 2.0.
 See the files "LICENSE" and "NOTICE" for more information.